Listen

 ING Cedar office

 A good example within ING is our corporate office Cedar, which opened in January 2020.
 Sustainability is key for the building.
 Cedar's design was awarded the BREEAM Outstanding score for design, one of the highest sustainability ratings by BREEAM-NL at the time.
 It was partially built with the concrete from the previous building on the same location.
 Around 5,000 square metres of solar panels provide energy for the building, while triple glazing and insulated window frames help to save energy.
 Various sustainable measures save up to 12 million litres of water per year.
-Single-use plastic is banished from the restaurants and coffee bars.
+Single-use plastic is has largely been removed from the restaurants and coffee bars.

 Our commitments